cvburgess/leadwithjoy.org/src/_components/README.md

 With Lume, you can write components in any language and have them be available in your main templating language for use in page authoring.

-For me, that means being able to write components in React/JSX and use them in Nunjucks templates.
+For me, that means being able to write components in React/JSX and use them in Vento templates.

 ## Limitations